Ahmed9667/Nuga-Bank-ETL-using-Spark-and-PostgreSQL-Case-Study/README.md

 ● PostgreSQL Server: Load the cleaned and normalized dataset into a PostgreSQL server for further analysis and reporting.
 ```
-# Loading the dataset into a Postgresql DB

-# define database connection parameters
 db_params =  {
     'username' : 'postgres',
     'password' : 'ahly9667',